 A threat model is a method of evaluating security and privacy risks in order to mitigate them strategically.
+Different kinds of organizations will have different kinds of threats and vulnerabilities.
 You can use it to determine your business’s own cybersecurity priorities.
 Start by answering the following questions:

 - What kind of data do you process in your business?

 - How is that data handled and protected?

 - Who has access to that data and under what circumstances?